 The DPHY\RX\MASTER is configured with Include Shared Logic in core option and the remaining cores are configured with Include Shared Logic in example design.
-The clkoutphy signal is generated within the PLL of the DPHY\RX\MASTER core for the 1000 Mb/s line rate and shared with all other slave IP cores (DPHY\RX\SLAVE1 to DPHY\RX\SLAVE7).
+The constant clkoutphy signal is generated within the PLL of the DPHY\RX\MASTER core irrespective of the line rate and shared with all other slave IP cores (DPHY\RX\SLAVE1 to DPHY\RX\SLAVE7) with different line rates.
 The pll\lock signal connection is required for slave IP initialization.

-Note: The master and slave cores should be configured with the same line rate when sharing clkoutphy.
+Note: The master and slave D-PHY RX cores can be configured with the different line rate when sharing clkoutphy within IO bank.